James-VT/MS3_Halo_Pizza/README.md

 ---

+# Testing

+* The testing section, being on the large side, is in a separate file, [here](testing.md).

+---

 # Deployment
  Here I'll explain how to deploy/how I deployed the website to GitHub and how to run it locally.